 Here are some descriptive writing prompts, as well as some tips for writing better descriptions.
-At the bottom of this page, you'll find links to more creative writing ideas and advice on this website.
+For more ideas and writing help, be sure to join our free email group.

 1. The view out your window (light, shadows, colors, the look of the sky, the look of the ground, what's there)